trevoreyre/autocomplete/docs/javascript-component.md

   (<a href='https://codepen.io/trevoreyre'>@trevoreyre</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

 You can provide the IDs and classes for the root element, `input`, and `ul` elements yourself in your HTML template.
 IDs and classes for the `li` elements are generated for you, but can be customized using the [`baseClass`](#baseclass) option.
-If you need more control than the `baseClass` option can provide, you can also take full control of the rendering of your results list using the [`renderResults`](#renderresults) option.
+If you need more control than the `baseClass` option can provide, you can also take full control of the rendering of items in your results list using the [`renderResult`](#renderresult) option.

 Below is an example of a typical DOM structure, and all the properties that might be relevant for styling.